-On March 17, 2017, the Company entered into a Credit Agreement (the "2017 Credit Agreement") between FactSet, as the borrower, and PNC Bank, National Association ("PNC"), as the administrative agent and lender.
-The 2017 Credit Agreement provides for a \$575.0 million revolving credit facility (the "2017 Revolving Credit Facility").
+On March 17, 2017, the Company entered into a credit agreement (the "2017 Credit Agreement") between FactSet, as the borrower, and PNC Bank, National Association ("PNC"), as the administrative agent and lender.
+As of February 28, 2019, the 2017 Credit Agreement provides for a \$575.0 million revolving credit facility (the "2017 Revolving Credit Facility").
 FactSet may request borrowings under the 2017 Revolving Credit Facility until its maturity date of March 17, 2020.
 The 2017 Credit Agreement also allows FactSet, subject to certain requirements, to arrange for additional borrowings with PNC for an aggregate amount of up to \$225.0 million, provided that any such request for additional borrowings must be in a minimum amount of \$25.0 million.
-Borrowings under the loan bear interest on the outstanding principal amount at a rate equal to the daily LIBOR rate plus 1.00%.
+Borrowings under the loan bear interest on the outstanding principal amount at a rate equal to the daily LIBOR rate plus a spread using a debt leverage pricing grid currently at 1.00%.
 Interest on the loan outstanding is payable quarterly in arrears and on the maturity date.
 There are no prepayment penalties if the Company elects to prepay the outstanding loan amounts prior to the scheduled maturity date.
 The principal balance is payable in full on the maturity date.